ScanBeablooTeam/beabloo-touch-demo/README.md

 ```

 Add this `Action` block to be the highest in the document.
 This will put an invisible layer over the content and trigger the app when touched.

+## Creating a program
+When creating your program add the app to the schedule with a time of 00:00:00.
+This will load the app onto the player but never show it unless it has been triggered. be sure to use a template that has the `Action` block from the last step.

 ---